What is there to do in Skagway, Alaska?

-I have to mention this Skagway excursion even thought I just told you to leave the cruise planned excursions behind.
-But this one is so worth it, it’s in a class of it’s own.
+I have to mention this Skagway excursion even though I just told you to leave the cruise planned excursions behind.
+But this one is so worth it, it’s in a class of its own.

 I was VERY hesitant to book this excursion because the last thing I wanted to do was sit on a train for 3 hours.
 I wanted to get out and explore!
 But it’s THE top booked excursion, got a ton of great reviews, and sells out super fast.
 So there’s got to be something to it right?
 ABSO-FREAKING-LUTELY!

 The White Pass Railway is literally on the edge of the mountain and climbs pretty high, pretty quickly.
 The scenery is outstanding.
 I have no words that can accurately describe it.
 At times, we were so close to the edge that I could barely see the ground below us.